jonathan-vella/azure-arc-enabled-sql-server/README.md

 - Azure PowerShell module installed
 - Appropriate Azure RBAC permissions
 - Network connectivity to Azure (outbound HTTPS on TCP port 443)
+ - Registered resource providers: `Microsoft.AzureArcData` and `Microsoft.HybridCompute`

 ## Important Notes

-- For successful onboarding and functioning, assign the same region to both Arc-enabled Server and Arc-enabled SQL Server resources
-- SQL Server enabled by Azure Arc is available in multiple Azure regions (see [documentation](https://learn.microsoft.com/en-us/sql/sql-server/azure-arc/overview?view=sql-server-ver16) for complete list)
+- The Arc-enabled SQL Server resource uses the same region and resource group as the Arc-enabled server resource on which the instance is discovered.
+- Auto-connect: In supported regions, SQL instances on Arc-enabled servers are automatically connected and discovered.
+For environments requiring manual control (or regions without auto-connect), you can connect instances explicitly.
+- A tag `ArcSQLServerExtensionDeployment = Disabled` on the Arc-enabled server resource prevents automatic SQL extension deployment.
+- Best Practices Assessment supports license types Paid or PAYG (not LicenseOnly) and currently runs on Windows hosts.
-- Review the [architecture](https://learn.microsoft.com/en-us/sql/sql-server/azure-arc/overview?view=sql-server-ver16#architecture) and [prerequisites](https://learn.microsoft.com/en-us/sql/sql-server/azure-arc/connect-sql-server-azure-arc?view=sql-server-ver16) before deployment
+- Review the architecture and prerequisites before deployment.

 ## Getting Started